-Rotating homepage carousels were once all over the web; lately other UI patterns have stolen their thunder.
-We look at why rotating carousels are falling out of favor, and some UX-friendly web and mobile alternatives.
+Carousel websites were once all over the web; lately other UI patterns have stolen their thunder.
+We look at why carousels are falling out of favor, and some UX-friendly web and mobile alternatives.

-Once upon a time, and not so very long ago, rotating carousels were owning it.
-The popped up on homepages everywhere, from Sony to Macy’s – in fact, 52% of US based e-commerce sites featured a rotating carousel on their homepage up until 2015, according to the Baymard Institute.
+Once upon a time, and not so very long ago, carousel websites were owning it.
+They popped up on homepages everywhere, from Sony to Macy’s – in fact, 52% of US based e-commerce sites featured a rotating carousel on their homepage up until 2015, according to the Baymard Institute.
 But increasing numbers of usability and UX experts have questioned the wisdom of using homepage carousels, or sliders, thanks to concerns about conversions, visibility, usability and just plain old design principles.

-Let’s deep-dive into the pros and cons of rotating homepage carousels, plus take a look at the best alternatives out there.
+Let’s deep-dive into the pros and cons of carousel websites, plus take a look at the best alternatives out there.

 You might know them as image sliders, carousels or rotating offers, but all these terms refer to the same thing – large content teasers that rotate across the top part of a website’s homepage.
 The majority of carousels rotate automatically, ostensibly to expose the maximum amount of content possible to users.
 Simple, right?
 Effective?
 Maybe not so much.